-03.03.05.P1 Request for Reconsideration of Materials Procedure
+03.03.05.P1 Request for Reconsideration of Library Resources Procedure

-PCCLD hears and considers inquiries from customers about materials in the collection or about the absence of materials from it.
-Materials are not automatically removed or added in response to customer inquiries.
-The Library's Collection Development policy supports free and open access to information and ideas as stated in the "Library Bill of Rights" and its interpretations, and the "Freedom to Read," "Freedom to View," and "Intellectual Freedom" statements of the American Library Association.
+PCCLD accepts and considers inquiries from customers about library resources.
+Library Resources are not automatically removed, added or altered in response to customer inquiries.
+The Library's policies support free and open access to information and ideas as stated in CRS 24-90-122, the "Library Bill of Rights" and its interpretations, and the "Freedom to Read," "Freedom to View," and "Intellectual Freedom" statements of the American Library Association.

-The following procedures shall be followed in considering objections about Library materials:
+The following procedures shall be followed in considering objections about library resources: